HubSpot vs. Salesforce Pardot vs. Marketo: Choosing the Best Marketing Platform

 And speaking of contacts, another element of HubSpot’s platform that is highly appealing for companies who appreciate the scalability of a solution, is HubSpot Marketing Contacts.
 What Hubspot Marketing Contacts brings to the table is a friendly pricing structure that charges you only for the contacts in your database that you’re utilizing for a specific marketing task.
 In general, which is true for both Marketo and Pardot, a CRM will charge you for all of the contacts that exist in your database, sometimes an exact figure, and other times a tiered range.

 The HubSpot Marketing Contacts pricing model empowers you to only pay for the contacts you’re choosing to market to with your inbound marketing tactics which may include email or ads.
 However, in the spirit of keeping everything (contacts related) in a tidy, single space, you can also store up to one million contacts that you’re not actively marketing to, such as unsubscribed and bounced contacts, for free.
 This is a pretty significant differentiator when comparing marketing platforms for your operative needs.

 Working with a platform like HubSpot that grows with a company ensures you’re getting an automation solution that will meet your needs for years to come, whether you grow 5% or 50%.

 Conclusion: Which is the best marketing automation platform?

 If you want to invest more in inbound marketing or are looking for a platform that’s easy for your employees to use, HubSpot is a great choice; but it certainly isn’t the only choice.
-When considering HubSpot vs. Marketo or HubSpot vs. Pardot, think about the features your company needs from a platform.
-What are your marketing goals and what kinds of metrics will help you track that progress?
-Who’s going to be using the platform the most and what kind of experience should they have?
+When considering HubSpot vs. Salesforce Pardot or HubSpot vs. Marketo, think about the features your company needs from a platform.
+What are your marketing goals, and what kinds of metrics will help you track that progress?
+Who’s going to be using the platform the most, and what kind of experience should they have?
 And of course, you always have to consider your budget.